aymerick/raymond/README.md

   {{/each}}
 ```

-In this particular example, `user` will have the same value as the current context and `userId` will have the index value for the iteration.
+In this particular example, `user` will have the same value as the current context and `userId` will have the index/key value for the iteration.

-This allows for nested helpers to avoid name conflicts that can occur with private variables.
+This allows for nested helpers to avoid name conflicts.

 For example: